Lab Members

 Bryana Perez

 Hi!
 My name is Bryana Perez.
-I am a sophomore, double majoring in Clinical/Community Psychology and Spanish.
+I am a junior, double majoring in Clinical/Community Psychology and Spanish with a minor in Adult Development.
 I hope to attend graduate school and obtain a PhD in clinical psychology!
 My specific interests in psychology are mental health disorders, interpersonal relationships, and identity formation.

 Outside the MOSAIC lab, I am involved in Illini Service Dogs, where we train dogs from puppies to adulthood, and place them to individuals with disabilities at no cost.
-I am also a research assistant for the Health, Equity, and Action (HEAL) Lab at UIUC.
+I am also a research assistant for the Health, Equity, and Action (HEAL) Lab at UIUC, a Senior Arts & Entertainment writer for The Daily Illini, and a Family Services Intern at the New American Welcome Center!
 Beyond academics, I love to read, bake, and spend time with friends!

 Miranda Santucci

 Hi, I’m Miranda Santucci!
-I’m a junior majoring in Clinical-Community Psychology with a double minor in Criminology and Social Work.
-Some of my top interests include mental illness/health, social groups and identity, discrimination and belonging, racism/prejudice, and criminality in the context of mental illness.
-After undergrad, I want to go to graduate school to obtain a Psy.D. in Forensic Psychology.
+I’m a senior majoring in Clinical-Community Psychology with a double minor in Criminology and Social Work.
+Some of my top interests include psychopathology/mental health, social groups and identity, discrimination and belonging, and criminality in the context of mental illness.
+After undergrad, I plan to go to graduate school to obtain my doctorate in Forensic Psychology.

-Outside of MOSAIC, I am very involved in music at UIUC!
-I’m a member of the Marching Illini, Philharmonia Orchestra, Men’s Basketball Band, and Sigma Alpha Iota Music Fraternity, where I serve as the Performance Chair.
+Outside of MOSAIC, I am involved in a variety of music ensembles at UIUC, such as Marching Illini, Philharmonia Orchestra, Hindsley Symphonic Band, Men’s Basketball Band, Trombone Studio Choir, and Sigma Alpha Iota Music Fraternity, where I serve as Secretary, Music Chair, and Performance Chair.
+I also love to play piano!

 Isabella Del Rocio Uriarte